 However, the scope of this article is employee onboarding, and thus we will focus on many aspects relevant to that only.

-Onboarding is important for a Human Resources function as it establishes a company’s reputation for a new joiner.
-Onboarding can make or break an organization’s image in a new employee’s mind forever.
-It is the start of an employee’s journey in a company and therefore must be flawless, consistent, and conducive in every possible way.
+Onboarding is vital for a Human Resources function as it establishes a company’s reputation for a new joiner.
+Onboarding can make or break an organization’s image forever in a new employee’s mind.
+It is the start of an employee’s journey in a company and, therefore, must be flawless, consistent, and conducive in every possible way.

-A strong onboarding process in place engages an employee right away and builds an emotional connection with company values, culture, and legacy.
-Moreover, it familiarizes a new hire with company policies, rules, code of conduct, and procedures.
+A robust onboarding process in place immediately engages an employee and builds an emotional connection with company values, culture, and legacy.
+Moreover, it familiarizes a new hire with company policies, rules, code of conduct, and important procedures.

-A well-conducted onboarding ensures timely completion of documentation and new joiner formalities.
-It further eases the process to introduce a new employee into the payroll system and employee database.
+A well-conducted onboarding ensures the timely completion of documentation and new joiner formalities.
+It further eases introducing a new employee into the payroll system and employee database.

-It also serves as a chance to establish open communication with HR personnel in the long run.
+It also serves as a chance to demonstrate open communication with HR personnel in the long run.

 A new employee will always remember their first day at your organization.
 Therefore, the significance of a systematic onboarding process cannot be ignored.

-Onboarding is the formal introduction and welcome of an employee in their new journey.
-It is the organization’s responsibility to make the new member feel comfortable and at ease.
+Onboarding is an employee’s formal introduction and welcome in their new journey.
+The organization is responsible for making the new member feel comfortable and at ease.

-Onboarding apprises a new employee with their role, duties, accountabilities, and expectations.
-Moreover, it provides a chance to get to know their team and adjust to a different environment.
+Onboarding apprises new employees with their roles, duties, accountabilities, and expectations.
+Moreover, it allows them to get to know their team and adjust to a different environment.
 Onboarding is the time when an employee assesses their decision and maps their value system with yours.

 An employee looks at the company from a fresh perspective and as its part.
-A pleasant and friendly experience will stay with them throughout their stay at the organization.
+A pleasant and friendly experience will stay with them throughout the organization.

 The first day at a new job brings its own set of uncertainties and fears.
 It can be overwhelming for even the most experienced ones among us.
 No employee wants to feel like an outsider in their new career journey.

-A new joiner has a lot going on in their minds and it’s natural to feel that way.
+New joiner has a lot going on in their minds, and it’s natural to feel that way.
 They are likely to think if they’ll be a good fit, perform well, get along with the team, or achieve their personal and professional goals.

-They continue to be vulnerable for an initial couple of months until they adjust to the company culture and norms.
-It is the collective responsibility of HR, peers, team leads, and leadership to ensure every employee feels welcomed and not left out.
+They remain vulnerable for a few months until they adjust to the company culture and norms.
+HR, peers, team leads, and leadership are responsible for ensuring every employee feels welcomed and not left out.